LibraryOfCongress/citizen-dj/about.md

 All the sounds that are available on this website are free and available for unrestricted use for creating new music.
 This means whatever new music that you create, it is yours and can do whatever you like with it, including selling and making money from it!

 For uses beyond creating new music, please refer to the "How can I use these sounds" section for each collection of audio.

+### Can users outside of the U.S. use Citizen DJ as described on this website?

+Yes.

 ### How can I use your software and app?